here i am :o)

 my values

-There are only two ways to life your life.
+There are only two ways to live your life.
 One is as though nothing is a miracle.
-The other is as though everything is a miracle – said Albert Einstein.
+The other is as though everything is a miracle – Albert Einstein.

-Life is a bumpy road and there is no manual when we are born.
+Life is such a journey and there is no manual when we are born.
 But what I’ve learned so far is that kindness doesn’t cost and can make a huge difference, a smile is the shortest distance between people and an ice breaker, and “if you think you are too small to make a difference, try sleeping with a mosquito” – His Holiness Dalai Lama